 annually by actuaries using the projected unit credit method.

-future cash outflows by reference to market yields at the end of the reporting period on Government bonds that have terms
+estimated future cash outflows by reference to market yields at the end of the reporting period on Government bonds that

-The net interest expense is calculated by applying the discount rate to the net balance of the defined benefit obligation and the fair
+The net interest cost is calculated by applying the discount rate to the net balance of the defined benefit obligation and the

-value of plan assets.
-This cost is included in employee benefit expense in the Statement of Profit and Loss.
+fair value of plan assets.
+This cost is included in employee benefits expense in the Statement of Profit and Loss.

-fund.
+administered fund.
 Funds are managed by a trust.
 The trust has policies from an insurance company.
-These benefits are partially funded.
+These benefits are

 2.7 Financial instruments - initial recognition, subsequent measurement and impairment